 New Hertz will maintain The Hertz Corporation Account Balance Defined Benefit Pension Plan (the "Hertz Retirement Plan"), the tax-qualified cash balance pension plan, following the Spin-Off.
-At or prior to the Spin-Off, HERC Holdings will establish a new tax-qualified defined benefit pension plan (the "HERC Holdings Retirement Plan"), and the assets and liabilities attributable to HERC Holdings employees and former employees whose last place of employment was with the equipment rental business will be transferred from the Hertz Retirement Plan to the HERC Holdings Retirement Plan.
+At or prior to the Spin-Off, HERC Holdings will establish a new tax-qualified defined benefit pension plan (the "HERC Holdings Retirement Plan"), and the assets and liabilities attributable to HERC Holdings employees and former employees of the equipment rental business will be transferred from the Hertz Retirement Plan to the HERC Holdings Retirement Plan.